-A new movement within Islam are the Quranist (or Quran-only) Muslims.
-They reject all hadiths as forgeries or fraud, apparently because of the monstrous image and absurd practices of Muhammad in them.
+There is a relatively new movement within Islam called the Quranist (or Quran-only) Muslims.
+These Muslims reject all hadiths as forgeries or fraud, apparently because of the monstrous image and absurd practices of Muhammad in them.
 But without the hadiths, there is no Islam because the rules and rites governing the “5 pillars” of Islam – the creed, fasting, prayer, almsgiving and pilgrimage – are in the Hadiths, not the Quran.
 Neither the companions (sahaba) of Muhammad nor the first generations of Muslims (tabium) ever dreamed of the concept of “Quran only.”

 The hadiths used today were collected and recorded by Muslims in the 9th and 10th centuries whereas Muhammad died in the 7th century leaving a gap of 250 years between Muhammad’s time and the time the hadiths were collected.
-Since his sayings and practices were orally transmitted for over a century and half, many of the hadithic accounts and stories had been shapened by a progression of transmitters.
-Many traditions attempted to elevate Muhammad above mediocrity.
+Since his sayings and practices were orally transmitted for over a century and half, many of the hadith accounts and stories had been shapened by a progression of transmitters.
+No doubt, many Islamic traditions attempted to elevate Muhammad above mediocrity.
 At a point, there were about 600, 000 hadithic accounts of him, each claiming to be authentic.

 The teachings and sayings of Muhammad in the hadiths are a public relations nightmare to Islam.
+Below are some of them.
 Unless otherwise indicated, all quotations are from the Bukhari hadith:

 II.
 “Whenever a strong wind blew, anxiety appeared on the face on the Prophet. [fearing it might be a sign of Allah’s wrath]” (Bukhari 2:144)